From coast to coast: The best regional fast-food chains to try

 The menu at In-N-Out may look simple, but true fans of this quintessential fast-food chain know it's all about the secret menu items—like Animal Fries, a basket of crispy fries served with sweet onions, melted cheese, and a signature zesty sauce.

 Esther and Harry Snyder founded this beloved West Coast chain, which became California's first drive-thru hamburger stand.
-The popularity of this chain soon took off, with hungry customers traveling from far and wide simply to order a Double-Double cheeseburger.
+The chain's popularity soon took off, with hungry customers traveling from far and wide simply to order a Double-Double cheeseburger.
+In-N-Out is also known for treating its employees well.
+In June 2025, it topped William Blair's list of restaurant employee satisfaction for the 10th year in a row, with 91% of the brand's workers saying they'd recommend their job to a friend.

 West: Taco Time